 Similar to caseload and wpr, the introduction of time fixed effects in Model 4 increases the magnitude of liberalism, suggesting that national changes in political ideology and aggregate changes in other state-level variables served as negative confounders in earlier models.
 As hypothesized, liberalism is positive and significant in Model 4, implying that more progressive state governments allocate a larger proportion of TANF funds to basic assistance.
 This finding corresponds to the hypothesis concerning the expected relationship between progressivism and basic assistance spending and the well-established relationship between political ideology and social welfare spending more broadly.

-Finally, although masked in Table 1 for readability, the coefficients on the time fixed effects in Model 4 are presented below in Figure 7.
-The coefficients are all highly significant and of a large magnitude.
-Holding constant the eight state-level independent variables specified in Model 4, states spent, on average, 34.8% less on proportional basic assistance in FY 2013 than 1998.
-The coefficients in Table 2 correspond to the aggregate decrease in basic assistance illustrated in Figure 5 and underline the fact that state-level divergence occurred within a nationwide reduction in basic assistance spending.

 Discussion and Conclusions